mccanney/terraform-aws-route53-o365/README.md

     domain          = "example.com"
     zone_id         = "${data.aws_route53_zone.zone_name.zone_id}"
     ms_txt          = "ms12345678"
+    enable_exchange = false
+    enable_sfb      = false
     enable_mdm      = false
 }
 ```

-* `enable_exchange` creates the required DNS records for Exchange Online.
+* `enable_exchange` controls whether the required DNS records for Exchange Online should be created or not.
-* `enable_sfb` creates the required DNS records for Skype for Business.
+* `enable_sfb` controls whether the required DNS records for Skype for Business should be created or not.
-* `enable_mdm` creates the required DNS for Mobile Device Management.
+* `enable_mdm` controls whether the DNS for Mobile Device Management should be created or not.

-By default, all DNS records are created.
+By default, all DNS records are set to `true`.

 ## Examples